 - DAD picks up where Scrum leaves off.
-The DAD framework describes how all agile techniques fit together, going far beyond Scrum, to define a full agile solution delivery lifecycle.
-Like Scrum the DAD framework addresses leadership, roles & responsibilities, and requirements change management.
+DAD describes how all agile techniques fit together, going far beyond Scrum, to define a full agile solution delivery lifecycle.
+Like Scrum the DAD addresses leadership, roles & responsibilities, and requirements change management.
 Unlike Scrum DAD doesn’t stop there, it also addresses other important aspects of software development such as architecture, design, testing, programming, documentation, deployment and many more.
 In short, DAD provides a much broader understanding of how agile development works in practice, doing a lot of the “heavy process lifting” that Scrum leaves up to you.

 - DAD provides a solid foundation from which to scale agile.
-The DAD framework supports successful scaling of agile and lean techniques in several ways.
+DAD supports successful scaling of agile and lean techniques in several ways.
 First, its full delivery lifecycles and breadth of software development advice answers how to successfully apply agile in practice.
 Second, its goal driven approach provides the required flexibility for tailoring your agile process to meet the challenges faced by agile teams working at scale.
 Third, the DAD framework builds in many foundational concepts required at scale, including DevOps, explicit agile governance, and enterprise awareness.

-- DAD enables SAFe.
+- DAD enables and goes beyond SAFe.
 SAFe leaves the details of construction to you and as a result can prove to be fragile in many organizations.
 DAD provides the solid process foundation missing from SAFe and is in fact complementary to SAFe.
 DAD describes several strategies for organizing large or geographically distributed teams.
 It describes a range of options for scaling your approach to agile and lean software development, giving you context-sensitive options that SAFe doesn’t.

 - DAD teams deliver solutions, not just software.
 DAD recognizes that the software we develop runs on hardware, which may need upgrades, and it is supported by documentation.
 Our stakeholders may also need to evolve their business processes, and sometimes even their organization structures, to address the new needs of the situation that they face.
 In short, DAD teams deliver solutions that comprise software, hardware changes, supporting documentation, improved business processes, and even organizational changes.